K4liber/subinterpreters/README.md

 How dare you Python!
 Both objects have the same address = 0x7fb1080be9f0
 ```

+As you can see in the example above, python can be tricky sometimes.
+But it has reason for that. `String interning` reduces memory usage.

 ![alt text](images/sharing.png)
 Figure 1. *Demystifying CPython Shared Objects* [[10]](#b10)

-To conclude:

-*Is it safe to not using GIL for executing pure python functions in multiple threads?*
+#### Conclusion: *Is it safe to not using GIL for executing pure python functions in multiple threads?*

 No. Those functions aren't pure on the level on which the GIL operates.
 There is still a state shared by multiple threads while exececuting on the python intepreter level.